d9n/trypp.support/project/src/main/code/trypp/support/hook/README.md

 }
 ```

-## Group
+## Extension

-When an application exposes a **hook group**, it's allows plugins to populate it with additional
+When an application exposes an **extension**, it's allows plugins to populate it with additional
 entries.
-When the application runs, it can loop through the group and call methods on them.
+When the application runs, it can loop through the extensions and call methods on them.

-Groups are useful for a variety of purposes: you can run multiple transforms on some original data,
+Extensions are useful for a variety of purposes: you can run multiple transforms on some original data,
 or run a bunch of tests to reject some input.
 You can loop through factories that provide new
 values, such as, perhaps, new character classes for a game.